gianluca-venturini/puppeteer-crawler/README.md

-# Express React Webpack starter
+# Puppeteer Crawler
-A starter Webpack 4 configuration for basic projects with Express and React.
+A starter crawler built with Puppeteer and meant to be deployed for AWS lambda functions.

 ## Features
-- Build single page web apps with typescript.
+- Build lambda functions

 ## Dependencies
 - Install `node`